santosfamilyfoundation/SantosInstallation/README.md

 If no errors appear in the console, it is setup correctly.

 ### 4b: Cloud installation (for distribution or universal access)
-First, rename `Vagrantfile.AWS` to `Vagrantfile`.
 Begin by creating security rules and gathering auth details from [AWS: Getting started guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)

 You will need to open ssh port 22 to your IP address.